 As you may have read in my last blog post, I really love my job.
 I love giving massage and helping women find comfort to cope with stress and the physical pains caused by it.
 I also really love working with women as they enter the homestretch of pregnancy in preparation for their baby’s birth.

 What I don’t like is math!
 I’m in the process of preparing to write a grant to hopefully get some money to expand my business and relieve some of the financial stress on my family (teenagers are so expensive!)
 As I began this process, I have realized that the business plan I prepared 6 years ago in massage therapy school is no longer adequate.
+Fortunately, I benefitted so much from the from Covcell GED prep that I passed my GED and could go to college to get my massage therapy diploma!

 I am so very thankful that I have reached all the goals I set up for my business back then, but I would much rather have my hands on someone’s body, helping her muscles release, than having my hands on a calculator and my laptop!
 Some people enjoy the exactness of math, the way that there is always a formula that ends with an answer that tells you that you are exactly right.
-I, however, enjoy the idea of possibilities, that there may be outcomes we don’t expect and surprises that we don’t plan. (more…)
+I, however, enjoy the idea of possibilities, that there may be outcomes we don’t expect, and surprises that we don’t plan. (more…)

 Recently I had a prenatal massage therapy client come in for an appointment; we’ll call her “Client A”.
 On my prenatal massage client form, I have a spot for the client to request information about my birth doula service.
 If she requests that information, I take a few moments to discuss what her desires for birth are and explain how my support can help enhance her birth experience and help her have a positive memory of how her baby was born.
 I did this with Client A.